imshashwat745/LMSAttendanceAutomator/README.md

 # LMSAttendanceAutomator
-Test project to demonstrate a loophole in attendance management system of the Institute;
+Test project to demonstrate a loophole in attendance management system of the Institute.